 This is a very important step when moving a vehicle abroad because unless the car is taken out of the German register, or re-registered in a different EU state, the last registered owner would remain responsible for anything that has to do with the vehicle, even if it has been sold to someone else.

-If your budget is too tight and you want that car so badly, you can finance a vehicle in Germany.
-Simply apply for an online loan with Auxmoney, they give loans to foreign nationals and have minimal requirements.
+If your budget is too tight, you can finance a vehicle in Germany.
+Simply apply for an online loan with Auxmoney, they give loans to foreign nationals with minimal requirements and high approval rate.

 Find Your Dream Car in Germany